 2. Bail information form

-You must be given a form (Form 2) which can be filled in by you to let the officer or court have sufficient information to make a decision on bail.
+You must be given a form (Information Given by Accused) which can be filled in by you to let the officer or court have sufficient information to make a decision on bail.
 In straightforward cases where bail is likely to be granted and sufficient information is held, the court or officer may advise you that you need not fill in the form.

 You do not have to complete any form or supply any information to an officer or court that is considering bail.
 However, if you do not do so, the decision may be delayed.